Middlesex Community College has a number of on-going Global programs and initiatives that benefit the college and the community.

 Blog Site: http://mccdiversedemocracy.wordpress.com/

-This 22 year flagship ASDP three week program on Infusing Asian Studies into the Undergraduate Curriculum is designed to meet the needs of individual teachers and institutional teams from both two-year and four-year colleges and universities.
+This 24 year flagship ASDP three week program on Infusing Asian Studies into the Undergraduate Curriculum is designed to meet the needs of individual teachers and institutional teams from both two-year and four-year colleges and universities.
 The Institute takes a faculty-development approach to enhancing teaching and learning about Asian cultures and societies through lectures, discussions, films screenings and site visits in a seminar-like environment of shared inquiry.
-The 2012 Institute will focus on China and Japan.
-The first half of the program will feature presentations and discussions on Chinese and Japanese religious and philosophical traditions; art; literature; and historical dynamics through the beginning of 20th century.
-The program will then turn to the social, cultural, economic and political dynamics from the early 20th century to the present.
+The 2014 Institute focused on China and Japan.
+The first half of the program featured presentations and discussions on Chinese and Japanese religious and philosophical traditions; art; literature; and historical dynamics through the beginning of 20th century.
+The program also covers the social, cultural, economic and political dynamics from the early 20th century to the present.

-Deliverables for MCC faculty include 2-4 week course modules and participation in Asian Studies events on campus.
+Deliverables for MCC faculty included 2-4 week course modules and participation in Asian Studies events on campus.

 Deliverables include: Enhancement of Asian Studies programs at the widely-diverse ARCAS institutions, identification and examination of the rich permutations of human cultural interactions which have played out in cultures in ways ranging from tension and conflict, to the creation of viable, cohesive, and community-building strategies, by focusing on one diasporic community in several different societies, and sharing the findings of the research in previous objectives with faculties, scholars, and those interested in global interactions at ARCAS member institutions and other communities of concerned scholars and teachers of Asia.